Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Related Work

 \textbf{Learning-based Deep Registration Methods.} Deep registration methods primarily consist of end-to-end approaches and deep descriptor-based methods.
 For end-to-end approaches, DCP~\cite{wang2019deep} introduces differentiable soft correspondences for SVD-based pose estimation.
 RPM-Net~\cite{yew2020rpm} incorporates the Sinkhorn layer and an annealing strategy to mitigate outlier inference.
-CEMNet and LatentCEM~\cite{jiang2021sampling,jiang2021planning} formulate the 3D registration task as a Markov decision process, and introduce a reinforcement learning-driven learning framework for planning-based trial-and-error pose searching~\cite{liu2024OPT,liu2023CIA,jiang2021action,jiang2022action}.
 RegTR~\cite{yew2022regtr} designs an effective transformer-based correspondence regression module, addressing large-scale indoor scene registration in an end-to-end manner.
 For deep descriptor-based methods, 3DMatch~\cite{zeng20173dmatch} employs a Siamese 3D CNN to extract local geometric features for patchwise matching.
 FCGF~\cite{choy2019fully} develops a fully convolutional network to learn dense 3D features for pointwise matching.
 Predator~\cite{huang2021predator} introduces a cross-attention transformer between point cloud pairs for overlap perception and robust registration.
 GeoTransformer~\cite{qin2022geometric} integrates geometric embeddings into the transformer, enhancing feature discrimination.
 RoITr~\cite{yu2023rotation} designs a rotation-invariant transformation to further improve the rotational robustness of geometric descriptors.
 Other methods~\cite{wang2023zero,bai2020d3feat,li2022lepard,li2020iterative,choy2020deep,chen2023sira,fu2021robust,ao2023buffer} also demonstrate impressive performance in 3D registration.
 Beyond traditional and learning-based frameworks, this work introduces a new paradigm: \textit{Generative Point Cloud Registration}.
-By integrating advanced 2D generative models with the 3D registration domain, our approach generates complementary color information for input point cloud pairs, producing color-enhanced geometric descriptors to improve precision.
+By integrating advanced 2D generative models with the 3D registration domain, our approach generates complementary color information for input point cloud pairs, producing color-enhanced geometric descriptors to improve matching precision.